 Yes, there is some speaking in there.
 Yes, arguing a case in front of a judge or negotiating a deal might be exciting.
 Yes, talking with clients can be fun.
 However, it might not be enough to get you through the meat of the work.

 A sizable percentage of people who go to law school find out it isn’t really for them only after going to law school.
-Really dig deep and think whether this game is for you.
-Here is the type that tends to flourish in law school: Someone who loves to read and loves to write.
+Dig deep and think whether this game is for you.
+Here is the type that tends to flourish in law school: Someone who likes to read and loves to write.
 Someone who loves to be just perfect at everything that they do whether or not it kept them up all night to get it right.
 Someone who is very, very self-motivated.
 Someone who is a classic type A. Above all, you have to be competitive.
 It’s the competitive type that tends to do well in law school and the legal profession.

-Obviously there are hundreds of personal reasons that might make the law an attractive path.
+There are hundreds of personal reasons that might make the law an attractive path.
 Maybe someone you know is a partner at a firm and is going to give you a high-paying job if you get a law degree.
 Maybe your father is going to disown you if you don’t become a lawyer or a doctor and the sight of blood makes you faint.
-However, when answering the question “why do I want to be a lawyer”, these incidental reasons aren’t enough.
+However, when answering the question “why do I want to be a lawyer,” these incidental reasons aren’t enough.
 The big thing you have to know is that you’ll likely be happy doing the work.

 Take this from this article: You need to know two things before you even think about entering law school– first, that you’ll likely be able to find a job and pay off your law school debt, and second, that you will be happy doing the work.

-If you are struggling with whether to attend law school please let us know your situation, and we might be able to help.
+If you are struggling with whether to attend law school, please let us know your situation, and we might be able to help.
 Comments can be made anonymously if you so choose, so don’t be embarrassed to ask.
 We promise you our honest advice.